 - Download our Moving to Sydney Guide (PDF)

-Sydney may be the most expensive city in Australia, but for price-conscious expats, there are plenty of ways to stretch their Aussie dollars.
+That being said, while Sydney may be the priciest and most populous city in Australia, price-conscious expats will find that there are plenty of ways to stretch their Aussie dollars.

 Cost of accommodation in Sydney

-Accommodation in Sydney is typically an expat's greatest expense, particularly in the more attractive areas and suburbs and around the city centre.
-Expats who want to save on housing expenses should search for a home further out in the suburbs.
+Accommodation in Sydney is typically an expat’s greatest expense, particularly in the more attractive areas and suburbs and around the city centre.
+Those looking to save on housing expenses should search for a home further out in the suburbs.

 Cost of public transport in Sydney

 Public transport in Sydney is well developed, making it cheap and convenient to get around the city without a car, though a private vehicle might afford expats more freedom to explore the country.
-With an Opal card, expats can use the city's integrated infrastructure and make savings on their commute.
+With an Opal card, expats can use the city’s integrated infrastructure and save money on their commute.

 Cost of groceries in Sydney